 |

-Heres a picture made at Scott Siding with Dave Sherwood, this was an
+Heres a picture made at West End Hills with Dave Sherwood, this was an early shot in 1973 as

-early shot in 1973 as the Coal Run was ready to place the first
+the Coal Run was ready to place the first loaded cut on the main

-loaded cut on the main against the hack.
-Dave is throwing
+against the hack.
+Dave is throwing the Loaded Yard Switch

-the Loaded Yard Switch prior to shoving back.
-Note
+prior to shoving back.
+Note the "Repco" radio in his

-day.
-You can see a PRR hopper sitting on the Transfer to the PRR, the
+hopper sitting on the Transfer to the PRR, the phone shanty and wayside

-The bridge and Kamps Cut is behind me.
-Between the caboose and the hopper on the
+me.
+Between the caboose and the hopper on the hillside is

-steam engines, the standpipe for this was to the right of
+standpipe for this was to the right of the hack along the main.
+Gosh

-wonderful.
+those days were wonderful.
 Tim Sposato

 |